 Information and Links for pest management professionals, agriculture, and homeowners

 Integrated Pest Management, or IPM, is the responsible “integration” of pesticides into a holistic pest management scheme.
-Applicators practice non-chemical methods of pest management, like mechanical exclusion, trapping, and sanitation, and only use pesticides when and where they are necessary.
+Applicators practice non-chemical methods of pest management.
+These include mechanical exclusion, trapping, and sanitation, and only use pesticides when and where they are necessary.

-IPM practitioners consider the impact of a pest and if an infestation is below the level that will cause significant economic loss, or if the value of the commodity is too low to justify the significant expense of chemical control, they’ll decide against pesticides and live with the damages.
-When they do use pesticides, they select the least-toxic alternatives and often utilize chemicals that are very specific to the pest they’re trying to control.
+IPM practitioners consider the impact of a pest and judge the significance.
+They decide if the value of the commodity is too low to justify the significant expense of chemical control.
+They’ll decide against pesticides and live with the damages.
+When they do use pesticides, they select the least-toxic alternatives.
+They then often utilize chemicals that are very specific to the pest they’re trying to control.
 Insect growth regulators, for example, only affect the pest species they’re designed for, leaving the populations of beneficial insects unharmed.

-Below are a few links that provide good information and applications of IPM for pest control professionals, agricultural producers, and homeowners alike.
+Below are a few links that provide good information and applications of IPM.
+These are for pest control professionals, agricultural producers, and homeowners alike.